 Hello you!
-So, you want to start a blog?
+So, you want to start a blog and make money?
 I want to spend some time today focusing on some of the key elements you require to get your blog up and running in 10 days or less.

 Starting a blog is a lot like eating an Elephant (not literally of course) which reminds me of the famous saying “how do you eat an Elephant?
 In small bite-sized chunks.”